flutter/flutter/README.md

 Flutter's [layered architecture] gives you control over every pixel on the screen and its powerful compositing capabilities let you overlay and animate graphics, video, text, and controls without limitation.
-Flutter includes a full [set of widgets][widget catalog] that deliver pixel-perfect experiences whether you're building for iOS ([Cupertino]) or other platforms ([Material]), along with support for customizing or creating entirely new visual components.
+Flutter includes a full [set of widgets][widget catalogue] that deliver pixel-perfect experiences whether you're building for iOS ([Cupertino]) or other platforms ([Material]), along with support for customizing or creating entirely new visual components.